Jacob Møller Christensen Family

 Kent Christoffersen was told as a child that "Jake" was the first person in Massachusetts to shoot 99 skeets in a row.
 He apparently used to shoot regularly and may have gambled in the process.
 He showed Kent what a terrific shot he was by shooting tin cans almost as fast as they could be thrown without even aiming from the shoulder.
 (Christoffersen 5/13/08)

-Jake and Johanna
+Jake and Jennie

 photo in the collection of Elroy Christenson